Who We Are

 Dave Sonntag

-Dave Sonntag leads marketing and communications at Gonzaga University and serves on the University’s Executive Leadership Team.
-Prior to that Dave worked at Eastern Washington University and two regional marketing and public relations firms.
+Dave Sonntag is on the Marketing and Communications team for Spokane’s United Soccer League teams.
+Prior to that Dave lead marketing and communications at Gonzaga University.
 In his leisure time, Dave enjoys spending time with his family, and outdoor pursuits including mountain biking, fly fishing, paddle boarding, boating, skiing, hiking, and backpacking.

 Sandy Emerson